-When he got home, he told his parents about the strange men and their boat, and his father, a deputy sheriff, called the FBI.
-What Hodgkins had witnessed that night was the landing of two Nazi spies in the U.S. – albeit not the most competent spy duo ever.
+When he got home, he told his parents about the strange men and their boat.
+His father, a deputy sheriff, called the FBI.
+Hodgkins had witnessed that night the landing of two Nazi spies in the U.S. – albeit not the most competent spy duo ever.

-William Colepaugh, born in Niantic, Conn., in 1918, took an unlikely path to his career as a spy.
-His mother was of German descent, and as a child he became awed by the German military machine.
+William Colepaugh, born in 1918 in Niantic, Conn., took an unlikely path to his career as a spy.
+Perhaps because of his German mother, as a child he developed an awe for the German military machine.
 Armed with a prep school background, he enrolled in the Massachusetts Institute of Technology, but he never finished his degree.

 During these years, there was little evidence that he was coming under the sway of the German government.
 He had a friend in Boston’s German consulate and attended a birthday party thrown for Hitler.
 But all that happened well before the U.S. entered the war.

 Instead, in 1942 Colepaugh joined the U.S. Navy.
 After an honorable discharge in 1943, he went to sea in the merchant marine as a mess boy.
-In port in Portugal, he left the ship and contacted the German consulate and declared he wanted to join the German army.
+In port in Portugal, he left the ship and contacted the German consulate.
+He then declared he wanted to join the German army.

 The Germans, however, had other ideas.
 They took William Colepaugh into their school for spies.
 After a brief training, 26-year-old Colepaugh was paired with Erich Gimpel, a 35-year-old radio engineer and an actual spy.

-Trained in bomb-making, photography and short-wave radio, the two men were sent back to America on the U-boat that ultimately dropped them in Maine.
+Trained in bomb-making, photography and short-wave radio, the two men returned to America on the U-boat that ultimately dropped them in Maine.
 There, the Germans hoped, Colepaugh’s American background and Gimpel’s skills would let them gather information on America’s nuclear weapons plans.

 Colepaugh was, apparently, a reluctant spy.
-Participating in the powerful German army was his dream.
-Slipping around the United States trying to gather useful military intelligence was a different matter.
+He had dreamt of participating in the powerful German army.
+He viewed slipping around the United States trying to gather useful military intelligence as a different matter.